-Below excerpts are from an August 12th article published in The New York Times Magazine.
+Below excerpts are from a July 14th article published at The Yale School of the Environment.
 The full article is available here.

 Click here to read the full article.